martinschilliger/Enei/README.md

 - Supports colored output, can send HTTP response code >= 400 to StdErr
 - Masks all secrets such as Bearer token, X-Api-Key, Basic Auth, X-Token (unless you configure `…SHOW_SECRETS`).
 - Can delay network requests on specific paths (uses RegExp, test it on [RegExr](https://regexr.com/))
+- Overwrites `Accept-Encoding` of the request to what Bun supports, but answers in the encoding your app undertands.

 ## Config